SheaButta/bikesharing/README.md

 As always, my analysis followed the data analysis principles of (1) Determine the number of rows and columns; (2) Data types used; and (3) Is the data readable?

 __Deliverables:__
-- Change Trip Duration to a Datetime Format
+- Change Trip Duration to a Datetime Format (Client)
-- Create Visualizations for the Trip Analysis
+- Create Visualizations for the Trip Analysis (Client)
-- Create a Story and Report for the Final Presentation
+- Create a Story and Report for the Final Presentation (Client/Investors)

 ## Resources